University of Kansas POOL - Lecturer in Lawrence, Kansas

 Five (5) or more years of professional experience as a practitioner in the profession with the appropriate expertise and achievements to provide professional instruction in Museum Studies.

-Credentials (e.g., current license, badges, certificates, etc.) demonstrating achievement in Museum Studies that, in aggregate, insure appropriate expertise and achievements to provide professional instruction in Museum Studies.
+Credentials (e.g., current license, badges, certificates, etc.) demonstrating achievement in Museum Studies that, in aggregate, ensure appropriate expertise and achievements to provide professional instruction in Museum Studies.

 Consistent record of participation in professional development (e.g., workshops, coursework, certificate programs, etc.) plus research that, in aggregate, substantially meets the training equivalent of a PhD in Museum Studies.